PromtEngineer/localGPT/README.md

 python ingest.py --help
 ```

-It will create an index containing the local vectorstore.
-Will take time, depending on the size of your documents.
+This will create a new folder called `DB` and use it for the newly created vector store.
 You can ingest as many documents as you want, and all will be accumulated in the local embeddings database.
-If you want to start from an empty database, delete the `index`.
+If you want to start from an empty database, delete the `DB` and reingest your documents.

-Note: When you run this for the first time, it will download take time as it has to download the embedding model.
-In the subseqeunt runs, no data will leave your local enviroment and can be run without internet connection.
+Note: When you run this for the first time, it will need internet access to download the embedding model (default: `Instructor Embedding`).
+In the subseqeunt runs, no data will leave your local enviroment and you can ingest data without internet connection.

 ## Ask questions to your documents, locally!